leo-cb/datascience/README.md

 ## Dow Jones Best Stock (Python)

 Predicts the best performing stock of Dow Jones index on the following week, based on the previous week price and volume data.
 Some features such as traded volume (price * volume), performance ranking, volume growth ranking are created.
-Uses XGBoost to perform binary classification, obtaining a recall close to 50% and AUC close to 0.8.
+Uses XGBoost to perform binary classification, and does hyperparameter optimization of two hyperparameters.
+Obtained a precision of 48%, recall of 50% and AUC of 0.7.

 ## OriginsRO market (Python)